 If your student’s applying for a private student loan, chances are they’ll need a cosigner—someone who’s responsible to repay the loan if they don’t.
 Here are some things you should know before you cosign a student loan.

 When a bank lends money, they want to make sure the primary borrower and the cosigner have the ability to pay it back.
-They’ll look at your credit history, including the credit report and credit score, and other factors.
+They’ll look at your credit history, including the credit report and credit score, along with other factors.
 Have you made payments on time?
 How much outstanding debt do you have?
 Have you had any bankruptcies or defaulted on a loan?

 3. Students may need a loan—but they probably don’t have a credit history